Investing In Monopolies Is Difficult for U.S. Investors. But There Are Huge Opportunities Overseas.

 But there are also plenty of private companies that don’t have a complete monopoly but profit from some edge that gives them a partial monopoly.
 Business professors refer to these as “moats.”

 They can be based on relative size, government ownership, cost advantage or some intangible benefit like a dominant brand name.

 For example, perhaps they have partnered with a giant multinational offering investors the best of both worlds like Nestle India or Unilever Indonesia (UNLRF).
 Like Rockefeller, they have the cash and dominant market position to buy out all potential competitors.

 Or perhaps they are just very well-run companies head and shoulders above their competitors?
 I call this a market monopoly.

 Whatever the edge, these companies are attractive to investors for only one reason – their ability to deliver consistent and strong revenue and profit growth.

 So my advice is this – don’t be shy about investing in monopolies.

-I’ll keep a sharp eye out for more monopoly-like opportunities as I scour the world serving subscribers of my Cabot Global Stocks Explorer advisory.
+I always keep a sharp eye out for monopoly-like opportunities as I scour the world serving subscribers of my Cabot Explorer advisory.
 To learn what other international stocks I’m currently recommending, click here.